He's made his list and checked it twice. But where, oh where, is Santa?

 are in view.
 The CFE satellite will augment the FORTE tracking.
 While CFE

-see parts of the Earth that are not available to FORTE to provide more
+see parts of the Earth that are out-of-view to FORTE.
+The inclusion of the

 We believe that Rudoph's glowing, bright red nose puts